MSoffar/Satellite-Image-Segmentation-Flask/README.md

 - The model was trained for water segmentation on images with 12 input channels, such as satellite or aerial imagery.
 - The classifier (decoder) was custom-built to fit the specific needs of the project.

-## Troubleshooting

-### Common Errors

-1. **"OrderedDict object has no attribute 'eval'"**:
-   - This error occurs if you try to load the model incorrectly.
-Make sure you're using `model.load_state_dict()` and initializing the model architecture before loading the weights.

-2. **"Missing keys in state_dict"**:
-   - This error occurs if the architecture of the saved model does not match the one you're trying to load.
-Ensure that the classifier architecture matches the saved model.

-### Debugging

-If you encounter issues, check the console output for any errors.
-Flask will provide useful information to debug.

 ### How to Use This `README.md`